A new approach to solving multi-order fractional equations using BEM and Chebyshev matrix: Implementation of boundary element method

 \section{Implementation of boundary element method}

-The initial boundary value problem (\ref{eq1}-\ref{eq3}) is converted into an ODE problem using the boundary element method as follows: \\ Let $ u({\bf{x}},t)$ be the sought solution to the problem (\ref{eq1}-\ref{eq3}) and assume that $u$ is twice continuously differentiable in $\Omega$.
-Thus, if the Laplace operator is applied to $u$ then we have \cite{katsi2002}
+Taking advantage of the following boundary element, the initial boundary value of the equation (\ref{eq1}-\ref{eq3}) is reformed into an ODE problem. \\ Let $ u({\bf{x}},t)$ be the sought solution to the problem (\ref{eq1}-\ref{eq3}) and assume that $u$ is twice continuously differentiable in $\Omega$.
+After applying Laplace operator on $u$ we have \cite{katsi2002}

-where $\mathfrak{B}({\bf{x}},t)$ represents an unknown fictitious source function.
-It indicates that the solution of Eq. \eqref{eq1} could be established by solving Eq. \eqref{eq5} under the boundary condition \eqref{eq2}, if convenient $\mathfrak{B}({\bf{x}},t)$ is first established.
-This is accomplished by adhering to the following procedure. \\ We write the solution of Eq. \eqref{eq5} in the integral form.
+where $\mathfrak{B}({\bf{x}},t)$ known as an unknown fictitious source function.
+That is the solution of Eq. \eqref{eq1} could be established by solving Eq. \eqref{eq5} under the boundary condition \eqref{eq2}, if convenient $\mathfrak{B}({\bf{x}},t)$ is first established.
+This is accomplished by adhering to the following procedure. \\

+We write the solution of Eq. \eqref{eq5} in the integral form.
 Thus, for $u_n$ as the normal derivative of $u$ we have \cite{katsi2011}